robennals/slowpost/docs/overview.md

     * Has a button to export the list of people as a string you can use in your email client
     * Shows a list of groups you are in
     * Has a button to create a new group
 * Profile
   * URL is slowpost.org/username
   * Shows a person’s name, photo, and blurb
   * Lists public groups that they are part of, and private groups you are both in
   * Has a button to follow their posts
   * If it’s your profile, can edit your name, photo, blurb
+  * Uploading a new profile photo supports common image formats up to 5MB and updates the photo immediately on your profile page
 * Login
   * URL is slowpast.org/p/login
   * Asks for the user’s email address